Link1J/Bakaneko/README.md

   - KCoreAddons
   - KIconThemes
 - Extra CMake Modules
-> All of these can be installed by your package manager
+> All of these can be installed by your package manager.
+> If not follow the Windows guide.

 #### Instructions
 ```bash